seandogg/seandogg.github.io/shopify/_posts/2019-07-29-how-to-speed-up-shopifys-page-load-time.md

 Take a deep breath.
 This might shock you... **[Apple.com](https://apple.com) regularly scores an F** (today it's a **C-**), **[Shopify's homepage](https://shopify.com) is scoring a D**, and the largest brands on Shopify ([**Kylie Cosmetics**](https://www.kyliecosmetics.com/) and [**FashionNova**](https://fashionnova.com)) are both **scoring an E** (worse than an F).

 ## Takeaway
-These are some of the highest-volume, most-visited websites in online retail and they're bombing the page speed test.
+These are some of the highest selling, most trafficked websites in online retail and they're basically bombing the page speed tests.
 Yet they're seeing millions of orders a year.

-Am I saying it doesn't matter? **No!** `Time to first paint` is a noble pursuit, and worthy of your time.
+Am I saying it doesn't matter? **No!** `Time to first paint` is a noble and meaningful pursuit, one worthy of your time!
+But you should be diligent about next steps, and not work in a frenzied state of mind.

-**Bottom line: don't beat yourself up over a low score.** We can all do better!
-And with data centers expected to consume 33% of global electricity by 2025, optimizing your store means you're doing your part in striving for lean code that **reduces your carbon footprint**.
 ‍
 # So... what's actually slowing down your Shopify store?
 ## 1. Apps